 - Permanent employees, as outlined in CMR 1.02

-- Employees must work at least 18.75 hours in a 37.5 hour workweek or 20 hours in a 40-hour workweek; employees who do not work the required number of hours and are not eligible for GIC benefits.
+- Employees must work at least 18.75 hours in a 37.5-hour workweek or 20 hours in a 40-hour workweek and participating in a public retirement system; employees who do not work the required number of hours and are not eligible for GIC benefits.

 New employees eligible for GIC benefits and who work full-time or part-time hours of at least 18.75 hours per 37.5-hour workweek or 20 hours per 40-hour workweek can enroll.